kmilo65/chatbot-api-toy/README.md

 # Personal AI Chatbot

-A modern web-based AI chatbot built with FastAPI and OpenAI's GPT-4, featuring both conversational AI capabilities and AI-powered image generation.
-This project provides an interactive web interface for users to engage with an AI tutor specialized in Python programming and generate custom images through natural language prompts.
+This project is a modern web-based AI chatbot built with FastAPI and OpenAI's GPT-4, offering both conversational AI and AI-powered image generation.
+While it uses up-to-date technologies and provides an interactive web interface for users to chat with a Python tutor AI or generate images from text prompts, its primary purpose is educational.
+The main objective is to help users (and the developer) become familiar with the general requirements and steps involved in implementing a chatbot application, rather than serving as a production-ready tool.

 ## Features